ericsclee/ericsclee.github.io/_pages/about.md

 <br>

-<a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5823604" target="_blank">Guardians of the Globe?
-Institutional Investors' Preferences for Biodiversity</a> (with <a href="https://shikharsingla.com/" target="_blank">Shikhar Singla</a>)
+<a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5823604" target="_blank">Do Heterogeneous ESG Preferences Distort Corporate Bond Prices?</a> (with <a href="https://shikharsingla.com/" target="_blank">Shikhar Singla</a>)

 <details><summary>View Abstract</summary>
 <p>
-Using firms' exposure to areas of unprotected biodiversity importance and announcement of the 30-by-30 initiative, we employ a difference-indifferences design for corporate bonds.
-Mutual funds with high Sustainability Ratings decrease their holdings of bonds issued by nature-dependent firms with high biodiversity exposure.
-This decrease persists throughout Biden Administration's tenure and is not reversed following the 2024 Presidential Election.
-We also observe similar effects across different maturities.
-We interpret these results as institutional investors are not hedging against administration-specific or longer-term financial risk.
-Overall, our results support the existence of non-pecuniary preferences related to biodiversity.
+Heterogeneous investor preferences over ESG issues can generate divergent portfolio choices and distort prices from fundamentals, especially in illiquid markets.
+We study this mechanism in the corporate bond market around the 30-by-30 Initiative, which increased the salience of nature as an issue.
+Mutual funds with high ESG ratings reduce holdings of bonds issued by nature-dependent firms with high biodiversity exposure, while no other investor does.
+Credit spreads of these bonds increase but reverse within a year.
+This reversal, no change in holdings or spreads around the initiative's cancellation, and no abnormal transaction volume, imply prices are distorted by non-financial preferences.
 </p>
 </details>